alexisbellido/salt-django-stack/README.rst

 Overview
 ========

-Include zinibu in your top.sls to setup a standard webhead (Nginx, Gunicorn, and Django).
+Include zinibu in your top.sls (which may be in /srv/salt/top.sls) to setup a standard webhead (Nginx, Gunicorn, and Django).
 To setup other servers include individual state files, like this:

 base:
   'webhead':